charlescvt/C4s/README.md

 ## Introduction

-Call 4 Short (or C4s, for short) aims to arm financial analysts with tools to quickly access company reports and interpret the data with the help of ChatGPT.
-The project aims to showcase the usage of various APIs, multiple-file programming, some data processing and efficient web framework implementations.
+Call 4 Short (or C4s, for short) is a tool that financial analysts can use to quickly access company reports and interpret the data with the help of ChatGPT.
+The project aims to implement the usage of various APIs, multiple-file programming and stock data analysis, all wrapped in a Streamlit-based efficient web app.
 <br>
 <br>
 So far, C4s is built on the following components: